mkdocs/mkdocs/docs/user-guide/custom-themes.md

     theme.[custom_dir] configuration value is used in combination with an existing theme, the theme.[custom_dir] can be used to replace only specific parts of a built-in theme.
-For example, with the above layout and if you set `name: "mkdocs"` then the `main.html` file in the theme.[custom_dir] would replace the file of the same name in the `mkdocs` theme but otherwise the `mkdocs` theme would remain unchanged.
+For example, with the above layout and if you set `name: "elstir"` then the `main.html` file in the theme.[custom_dir] would replace the file of the same name in the `elstir` theme but otherwise the `elstir` theme would remain unchanged.
 This is useful if you want to make small adjustments to an existing theme.

     For more specific information, see [styling your docs].

 !!!
 Warning

-    A theme's [configuration] defined in a `mkdocs_theme.yml` file is not loaded from `theme.custom_dir`.
-When an entire theme exists in `theme.custom_dir` and `theme.name` is set to `null`, then the entire theme configuration must be defined in the [theme] configuration option in the `mkdocs.yml` file.
+    A theme's [configuration] defined in a `elstir_theme.yml` file is not loaded from `theme.custom_dir`.
+When an entire theme exists in `theme.custom_dir` and `theme.name` is set to `null`, then the entire theme configuration must be defined in the [theme] configuration option in the `elstir.yml` file.

-    However, when a theme is [packaged] up for distribution, and loaded using the `theme.name` configuration option, then a `mkdocs_theme.yml` file is required for the theme.
+    However, when a theme is [packaged] up for distribution, and loaded using the `theme.name` configuration option, then a `elstir_theme.yml` file is required for the theme.

 [styling your docs]: ./styling-your-docs.md#using-the-theme-custom_dir